 - Markers: There will be double sided, 2 feet x 1 feet markers, every 100 meters in order to keep track of the distance.

 - Advertisement: The markers will serve a dual purpose – Advertisement for revenue generation.
 The markers can be used as mini-billboards for advertisement at a fixed monthly amount.
-The funds collected can be utilized for the maintenance of the track.
+The unds collected can be utilized for the maintenance of the track.

 - Privately Maintained: The track will have to be maintained through donations & advertisements.
 BMC should not have complete responsibility of maintenance.
 We as citizens have to take up ownership and a shared responsibility.

 - Paid Staff: There must be a team who’s sole job is upkeep of the track.
 Make sure that it’s clean at all hours, pavement is maintained in good shape, etc.

 - Pet Policy: Pets will be welcome for a walk or run on the track.
 However, it is entirely your responsibility to clean it’s poop.
 Carry the poop bags and dump it in trash baskets strategically located.

 It’s an initial idea that I have in mind.
 The reason why I call this phase 1 is because I have ideas of extending the track through the beach, which is the beauty of Juhu and Mumbai.
 There is a possibility of having an additional or extension track for cycling enthusiasts.
 The format can be replicated easily and successfully.
 It does not have to be limited to just one area.
 It can be used throughout the country, especially in larger townships outside major metro cities.